Home Theater Components – The Overlooked Gems

 It used to be that SACD and DVD-Audio were the only game in town for high-resolution audio recordings.
-Now, however, we’re seeing Blu-ray provide some stunning lossless tracks join both two channel and surround (see AIX Records, for example), and the Internet is streaming up high resolution audio from such sources as HD Tracks and PonoMusic (a company with founder Neil Young backing it as CEO).
+Now, however, we’re seeing Blu-ray and Ultra HD Blu-ray provide some stunning lossless tracks in both two-channel and surround (see AIX Records, for example), and the Internet is streaming up high-resolution audio.
 So now, instead of relying on dedicated two-channel systems for great-quality audio playback, a well-designed home theater can serve the same quality while being able to also handle a multi-channel surround experience when the time is right.
 The trick is making sure you have the right home theater components and connections.

 Things to Look For

-There is an endlessly-changing list of “must-haves” depending on who you talk to, but I organized my own list of considerations you may want to consider when assembling a system full of components that will be used for two-channel listening as well as home theater.
+There is an endlessly changing list of “must-haves” depending on who you talk to, but I organized my own list of considerations you may want to consider when assembling a system full of components that will be used for two-channel listening as well as for home theater.
 Here’s my top list of things to note and include: